stephencweiss/stephencharlesweiss.com/content/blog/2019-07-24/graphql-variable-queries.md

 How does it do that and how does GraphQL facilitate it?
 That's what I wanted to figure out and I started with understanding the GraphQL side.

-First, let’s look at how we might look up a specific post based on its slug.
-Here’s an example from my blog for the very first post I wrote:
+First, let's look at how we might look up a specific post based on its slug.
+Here's an example from my blog for the very first post I wrote:
 ```graphql
 query hardCodedQuery {
   markdownRemark(fields: {slug: {eq: "/2015-07-18/starting-with-a-question/"}}) {